bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/uinteger.md

 Returns the minimum of a list of unsigned integers.

-# multiplicity of &lt;uinteger with multiplicity&gt; : integer

-Returns the number of times each element occurs in a list of unsigned integers.

-{% qna %}
-Q: multiplicity of unique values of (uinteger "2"; uinteger "5"; uinteger "2")
-A: 2
-{% endqna %}

 # &lt;uinteger&gt; as integer : integer

 Converts an unsigned integer into an integer.